mosip/mosip-infra/deployment/v3/rancher/on-prem/README.md

 ```
 ansible-playbook -i hosts.ini wireguard.yaml
 ```
-* Install [wireguard docker](../../docs/wireguard-bastion.md) with enough number of peers.
+* Install [Wireguard docker](../../docs/wireguard-bastion.md) with enough number of peers.
-- Assign peer1 to yourself and set your wireguard client before working on the cluster.
+- Assign peer1 to yourself and set your Wireguard client before working on the cluster.

 ## Ports
 * Open ports on each of the nodes.